 3. Include impact stories or member highlights

 For any group or organization, communicating how its success and efforts have made an impact encourages readers to work toward the group’s goals.
 Highlighting a member of the week or month for their contribution to the school or the community promotes a sense of camaraderie as well shows appreciation for member’s efforts.
 Don’t be stingy with your praise – there’s always enough to go around.
 We agree with the late American philosopher John Dewey, who said, “…I am hearty in my approbation and lavish in my praise.”
-Nothing will resonate with your members more than when you emphasize an individual’s positive influence on your PTA unit and mission.
+Nothing will resonate with your members more than when you emphasize an individual’s positive influence on your local PTA and mission.

 4. Give fundraising updates and milestones